brunocriado/go-learning/golang-learning-projects.md

 **The Honest Truth:**
 - This will be hard.
 You'll get stuck.
 You'll debug for hours.
 You'll question if you're "smart enough."
 - That struggle is the point.
 Every bug you fix, every feature you implement, every concept that finally clicks—that's your brain rewiring itself to think like an engineer.
 - Most people quit at project 3.
 If you finish 10, you're in the top 5% of self-taught developers.
-If you finish all 35, you're employable at FAANG and can command senior-level compensation.
+If you complete 20-30 core projects aligned with your goals, you're employable at top-tier companies and can command senior-level compensation.

 **What Makes This Different:**
 - **No hand-holding**: You get guidance, not solutions.
 You'll have to think, search, experiment.
 That's how real skills form.
 (Solutions repo available at end for verification)
-- **Progressive complexity**: Starts with CLI tools, builds through web services and systems programming, culminates in distributed systems and cloud-native architectures.
+- **Progressive complexity**: Starts with CLI tools, builds through web services and systems programming, culminates in distributed systems, cloud-native architectures, and advanced patterns.
 - **Real-world focus**: Every project solves actual problems.
 You'll build things you can use, deploy to production, show in interviews, and be genuinely proud of.
+- **Modular path**: 54 projects covering everything from basics to expert-level distributed patterns.
+Pick 20-30 that align with your career goals—you don't need all of them.

 **A Challenge:**
 - Commit to one project per week (basic), two weeks (intermediate), month (advanced/expert), or 6 weeks (specialized).
 - Build every feature.
 Write comprehensive tests.
 Handle errors properly.
 Make it production-quality with observability and security.
 - When you finish project 10, you'll look back at project 1 and cringe at your old code.
 That's growth.
 - When you finish project 20, you'll be the developer who can build anything at the systems level.
-- When you finish all 35, you'll be the engineer companies fight to hire.
+- When you complete 30+ projects, you'll be the engineer companies fight to hire—with deep expertise in Go, distributed systems, cloud-native patterns, and production engineering.

 **The projects are ordered by difficulty.
 Start at the beginning.
 Don't skip.
 Each one teaches concepts you'll need later.**

 You won't become a master in 6 months.
 But in 12 months, you'll be dangerous.
 In 18-24 months, you'll be irreplaceable.
 In interviews, you'll confidently discuss distributed systems, performance optimization, and production war stories—because you've lived them.

+**The reality:** Most developers focus on 20-30 projects aligned with their career goals.
+That's enough to go from beginner to employable senior engineer.
+The full 54 projects cover specialized topics (eBPF, hypervisors, advanced patterns) that you can explore based on your interests.

 Now build something you can be proud of.